cefnoram/siger/intro.rst

 * This is a document outlining the full scope of this project: :download:`this is a PDF document <_downloads/sop-plan-09.pdf>`.

-* Our presentation provides some important facts about our project: :download:`this is a PDF document <_downloads/siger-sop-final.pdf>`.
+* Our presentation provides some important facts: :download:`this is a PDF document <_downloads/siger-sop-final.pdf>`.

 .. note::